kenokrieger/pymarket/README.md

 The program expects a file "multising.conf" in the directory it is called from.
 This file contains all the values for the simulation like grid size and parameters.
 The path to the file can also be passed as the first argument in the terminal.

+**Note:** The minimal lattice side length in this implementation is 1024.

 Example configuration file: